nuxt/nuxt/docs/3.api/3.utils/set-response-status.md

     size: xs
 ---

-# `setResponseStatus`

 Nuxt provides composables and utilities for first-class server-side-rendering support.

 `setResponseStatus` sets the statusCode (and optionally the statusMessage) of the response.

-`setResponseStatus` can only be called within component setup functions, plugins, and route middleware.

 ```js
 const event = useRequestEvent()